PhotonMastr/HollowSunSaveEditor/README.md

 ```

 ## Notes
-Edit your save at will, however it definltey loses some fun in the game.
+Edit your save at will, however it definitely loses some fun in the game.
 Be careful with location editing, maybe look through the code to see where the location is bringing you.